Faculty

 Nabil N. El-Hage heads up a faculty of top MBA professors and seasoned entrepreneurs with international experience and a global perspective.

-Nabil N. El-Hage is Chairman of PR Academy of Executive Education, LLC, a company he founded after leaving Harvard Business School to offer top-quality executive training and coaching to senior executives around the world.
+Nabil N. El-Hage is the Chief Executive Officer of AEE International, LLC. dba Academy of Executive Education, a company he founded after leaving Harvard Business School to offer top-quality executive training and coaching to senior executives around the world.
 Nabil was on the faculty at HBS for nearly ten years, and he served as Professor of Management Practice and as Senior Associate Dean for External Relations.
 At Harvard, he taught courses in corporate finance, private equity, corporate governance, and real estate.

 Professor El-Hage graduated cum Laude from Yale University with a degree in electronic engineering (1980), and earned his MBA with the Highest Honors, as a Baker Scholar, from Harvard Business School in 1984, where he was awarded the Henry Ford Foundation Award for the Best First-Year academic record, the Loeb-Rhoades Fellowship for Excellence in Finance, the Copeland (Marketing) Award nomination, and a Dean’s Doctoral Fellowship.